dankovacek/Engineering_Hydrology_Notebooks/_sources/intro.md

 ![It's easy to feel overwhelmed, but the effort is well worth your time!](img/wave_smash.gif)

-However, the web is full of excellent learning resources.
+The web is full of excellent learning resources!
 An investment in learning some fundamental concepts is well worth your time.
 A few resources to get you started are provided below:

 * [How to run code in the notebook](https://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Running%20Code.ipynb).
 Basics of Python syntax and programming in the Jupyter notebook.
 * [Matplotlib](http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-4-Matplotlib.ipynb) is a popular library for creating a wide variety of plots.
 * [Introduction to Python](https://nbviewer.jupyter.org/github/ehmatthes/intro_programming/blob/master/notebooks/index.ipynb).
 An introductory course taught through an interactive Python notebook in Jupyter.

-### A comprehensive list of interesting, useful, and powerful Jupyter notebook examples can be found [here](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks).
+### A comprehensive list of interesting, useful, and powerful Jupyter notebook examples can be found [here](https://github.com/jupyter/jupyter/wiki).

 ## Other Information